KyojuHashira/web3foreteller-magicalstars/README.md

-#traileffect
-Leaves a pleasant, random trail behind the mouse cursor, dotting the space with stars of random sizes, colors and opacity.
+#traileffect leaves a pleasant, random trail behind the mouse cursor, dotting the space with stars of random sizes, colors and opacity.

 Features used:
 - Random colors for each generated particle (star).